TechnTesla/European-Option-Pricing-Engine/README.md

 - **Call surface:** `C(K, T)`
 - **Put surface:** `P(K, T)`

-### Why this matters (link to the earlier work)
+### Why this matters (link to earlier work)
-Everything in this plot comes directly from the same Black–Scholes model we used as the benchmark for:
+This surface is generated from the same Black–Scholes benchmark model used for:
 - Monte Carlo price convergence (`MC → BS`)
 - Antithetic variance reduction
 - Delta convergence (`MC Delta → BS Delta`)

-The surface makes the pricing function intuitive: you can *see* how option value changes as you move through market conditions (different strikes and time to expiry), rather than checking one parameter set at a time.
+Instead of validating at one parameter set, the surface lets you *see* how price changes across market conditions (moneyness and time).

-### What you should observe
+### What the diagram shows
+From the plotted surfaces:
-- **Calls decrease as strike increases** (harder to finish in-the-money).
+- **Call prices decrease as `K` increases** (harder to finish in-the-money).
-- **Puts increase as strike increases** (more protection value).
+- **Put prices increase as `K` increases** (more downside protection value).
-- **Both calls and puts generally increase with maturity** (more time for the stock to move into a favourable region).
+- **Both surfaces generally rise with `T`** (more time for favourable moves).
-- Far in/out-of-the-money regions flatten toward intrinsic-value-like behaviour.
+- In deep ITM/OTM regions the surfaces flatten toward intrinsic-value-like behaviour.

 ### Geometric interpretation of call–put parity
-Call–put parity is the no-arbitrage identity we used to verify our Black–Scholes implementation:
+Call–put parity is the no-arbitrage identity used earlier to verify the Black–Scholes implementation:

 ![parity](https://latex.codecogs.com/svg.latex?\dpi{140}\color{White}C-P=S_0e^{-qT}-Ke^{-rT})

-Geometrically, this says the **vertical gap** between the call surface and put surface at the same `(K, T)` is *not arbitrary* — it is pinned down by the discounted stock and discounted strike terms.
-In other words, for every point on the grid:
+Geometrically, parity says the **vertical gap** between the call surface and put surface at the same `(K, T)` is *not arbitrary*.
+For every grid point, `C(K,T) - P(K,T)` must equal the deterministic value set by:

-- If you subtract the put surface from the call surface, the result must match a deterministic surface driven by `S0`, `r`, `q`, `K`, and `T`.
+- the dividend-adjusted stock term `S0 * exp(-qT)`, and
+- the discounted strike term `K * exp(-rT)`.

-- This is why parity is such a strong correctness check: it constrains the relationship between the two surfaces everywhere, not just at a single input.
+So parity is more than a single-number check: it constrains the relationship between the two surfaces **everywhere** on the grid.

+> Note: the parity equation is forced to white (`\color{White}`), so it is best viewed in dark mode.